talaia-labs/python-teos/contrib/client/README.md

 #### Commands

-The command line interface has, currently, four commands:
+The client has four commands:

 - `register`: registers your user with the tower.
 - `add_appointment`: sends a json formatted appointment to the tower.